ProArt Global Website

 User Problem

-Users found the information structure unclear, the visuals overwhelming, and accessibility insufficient for professional environments.
+Users found the information structure unclear, the content overwhelming, and the path to a decision invisible.

 Design Problem